nekudo/Angela/README.md

 ## Documentation

-Please see "example" folder for some sample code.
-These are the most important files:
+Please see "example" folder for a dummy application.
+These are the most important files and commands:

 * __config.php:__ Holds all necessary configuration for the server and worker pools.
 * __control.php:__ A simple control-script to start/stop/restart your server and worker processes.
-Use `php control.php start` to fire up Angela.
+Available commands are:
+  * php control.php start
+  * php control.php stop
+  * php control.php restart
+  * php control.php status
+  * php control.php kill
+  * php control.php flush-queue
 * __client.php:__ An example client sending jobs to the job server.
 * __worker/*.php:__ All your worker-scripts handling the actual jobs.